WHAT CAN I DO WITH MY MAJOR?

 How to Secure an Internship:

 The process for obtaining an internship is very similar to the process of landing your first job.
 This cycle of resumes, cover letters, interviews, rejection, and success will help you post-graduation.
-Check out our Internship Process Handout to get some tips.
+Check out our Internship Process Handout or watch our workshop recording on How to Find an Internship to get some tips.
 Handshake is also a great resource.
 Keep applying!